intermezzOS/book/src/what.md

 Now, you write programs for the Java Virtual Machine, which is then ported to each operating system, which is then ported to all the hardware.
 Whew!

-This, of course, leads to the collary to the previous maxim:
+This, of course, leads to the corollary to the previous maxim:

 > ...except for the problem of too many layers of indirection.
 >